 Nike Air Force 1

-The Nike Air Force 1’s comfort fresh out of the box is questionable, but after a couple of wears, it’s undeniable.
+The Nike Air Force 1 is one of the most recognizable sneakers in the game and, thankfully, one of the most comfortable Nike shoes as well.
+The comfort fresh out of the box is questionable, but after a couple of wears, it’s undeniable.
 The substantial sole doesn’t degrade and contains a hidden Air pocket for all-day comfort.
 While they’re a bit on the heavier side, they aren’t so clunky they become obstructive.
 For under $100, you can’t ask for much more.

 Nike Epic React Flyknit

 Nike’s response — or reaction? — to the success of adidas’ Boost, the Epic React Flyknit comes from the brand’s extensive running legacy.
 The new React foam is firm, but responsive, and the Flyknit upper is sock-like without being too flimsy.
-The result is a pair that feels equally comfortable whether you’re setting records on the track or running errands on a weekend.
+The result is one of the most comfortable sneakers in the game— a pair that feels just as good whether you’re setting records on the track or running errands on a weekend.

 Nike Zoom Fly SP